le4nnt0nn/pass-generator/README.md

 # Password Generator 🔒

-A lightweight and secure tool for generating random passwords to enhance your online security.
-The **Password Generator** ensures that your passwords are strong, unique, and resistant to brute-force attacks.
+A lightweight and secure tool for generating random passwords, built with Windows Forms to provide a user-friendly graphical interface.
+The **Password Generator** ensures strong, unique passwords, helping enhance your security against threats.

 ## Features 🌟